 Parenting evolves over the years from diapers to diplomas.
 An important part of a teenager’s education is financial literacy.
 While this subject is critical to their success as an adult, it’s hardly touched upon in school.
-Therefore, it falls upon the parents or guardians to teach.
+Therefore, our credit counseling advice is that parents or guardians step in to teach.
 Help your teen get a job and learn about money.

 Tips to Help Your Teen Find a Job

 Finding a job is more than searching the web or skimming the classifieds.
 There is a résumé to write, an interview to pass and a wage negotiation.
 Plus, your teen has to have the right skills and temperament to keep the job!
 How can you help your teen learn these skills?
 Here are a few tips on how you can guide your teens through the employment process and beyond.

 The best way to learn is by doing.
 A big way to help your teen learn the ropes of any skill or job is to actually get them some experience doing it.
 For example, if your teen wants to mow lawns and do yard work to make money, make sure they get experience in your own yard as well as other relatives for additional experience.

 Additionally, there are some job skills that are great to have for entry-level office positions that your teen might be applying to.
 Here are some examples:

 - Printer and copier basics.
 Head over to Staples or even the library and let them complete different tasks on a larger machine than at school or at home.